logoA26

 Other map markers: the clickable o markers on the route locate and give key information on places described in the route guide

-Verneuil sur Arve ★★ is listed by Michelin as one of the 100 small places in france that are "worth a detour".
+Verneuil sur Arve ★★ is listed by Michelin as one of the 100 small places in France that are "worth a detour".
 Among its sights, the small town has a fine gothic church with an impressive flamboyant tower, and several noteworthy Renaissance town houses.

 Leave Verneuil following signs for Brezolles and Chartres.
 The D839 becomes the D939 just outside town, when you leave Normandy and move on into the Centre-Val de Loire region.
 You'll follow the D939 all the way to Chartres, which will probably be your next stopping point.